Arthroscopy

 • Need a less invasive option with quicker recovery times compared to traditional surgery.

-Dr. Burke will perform a comprehensive evaluation, including a physical exam and imaging tests like X-rays or MRIs, to determine if arthroscopy is the best treatment option for your condition.
+Dr. Burke will perform a thorough evaluation, including a physical examination and advanced imaging such as X-rays or MRI scans, to determine whether arthroscopy is the most effective treatment for your condition.

 • Patients suffering from severe knee or hip pain due to osteoarthritis, rheumatoid arthritis, or traumatic injury.